-The main ones being high quality saturated fats (vital for testosterone production), carnitine, and especially B vitamins (which aren't bio-available - namely b12 -or absorbed by the body in vegetable sources, you NEED meat, especially organ meats, to get natural b vitamins).
+The main ones are high-quality saturated fats (vital for testosterone production), carnitine, and especially B vitamins (which aren't bio-available - namely b12 -or absorbed by the body in vegetable sources, you NEED meat, especially organ meats, to get natural b vitamins).

-Then there are creatine and carnosine, which iare great for muscle growth.
+Then there are creatine and carnosine, which are great for muscle growth.

 D3...
 There are two types of dietary vitamin D — ergocalciferol (D2) found in plants and cholecalciferol (D3) found in animal-based foods.
 D3 is far more efficient than D2.

 Almost as important as b12 and d3 is Docosahexaenoic acid (DHA).
 Docosahexaenoic acid (DHA) is an essential omega-3 fatty acid.
 It’s important for normal brain development and function.
 Deficiency in DHA can have adverse effects on mental health and brain function, especially in children

 And then, iron and taurine, both important for your health and to have a functioning body.

 From a health standpoint limiting yourself isn't smart.
 Eat a bunch of meat and eggs, and veggies and fruits.

 Is killing bad?
 I am not talking about killing humans, folks.